 Court Monitors are perhaps the most crucial event volunteer.
 They supervise around 35 games on their court during the tournament, enforcing tournament rules and the time schedule while maintaining the Spirit of Hoopfest.
 Volunteer court monitors must attend specific training and complete a different volunteer application than other volunteers.
 They are also asked to volunteer for the duration of the two-day tournament.
 Court monitors receive Under Armour gear for volunteering their time, including shoes, shorts, T-shirts and hat.

 Lunch Program is responsible for the preparation and coordination of the volunteer lunch program.
 Lunch preparation volunteers prepare the lunches prior to the Hoopfest weekend.

 Center Court Scoring volunteers run the scoreboard at the elite center court.

 Master Scoreboard is the center of the event in Riverfront Park and is where players come to find out the status of all games.
 The scoreboard is responsible for recording and displaying all the scores of tournament games.
 This area involves filing and recording of information.

-Merchandise (Hoopfest Store presented by Nike) is the one place at the event where participants can purchase Hoopfest merchandise.
+Merchandise (Hoopfest Store) is the one place at the event where participants can purchase Hoopfest merchandise.
 Volunteers may help stock merchandise and assist with customers.
 Knowledge of retail is not required.

 Monitor Headquarters Volunteers for this area will participate either Thursday before Hoopfest and/ or the Sunday of Hoopfest.
 Headquarter volunteers will assist with the monitor check-in and check-out procedures.